Bristol’s Founding Church

 Founder of America’s Oldest Fourth of July Celebration!™

-One hundred and five years after our founding, our congregation and its sixth senior pastor and teacher, the Reverend Mr. Henry Wight, began what is now known as the Bristol 4th of July Celebration and Patriotic Exercises.
+One hundred and five years after our founding, our congregation and its sixth senior Minister and teacher, the Reverend Mr. Henry Wight, began what is now known as the Bristol 4th of July Celebration and Patriotic Exercises.
 The Rev. Mr. Henry Wight came to serve in 1785, a time of tremendous hope and promise.
 A new church building had just been completed on the intersection of Bradford and Hope streets.
 Our new nation was free and Bristol was a center for spiritual and patriotic energy.
 Rev. Wight was also a Harvard graduate and a veteran of the Revolutionary War.
 You can see his name on the Revolutionary War Monument in Independence Park in Bristol.
 In fact, most of the people named on that wonderful monument were members of First Congregational Church, which was the Patriot church in town.

 Because Rev. Wight was a veteran of the Revolutionary War, he led the way in establishing what are now known as “Patriotic Exercises” – back in 1785.
 These Patriotic Exercises focused on remembering, honoring and celebrating all that the Revolutionary War veterans had done in establishing our then new nation.
 Each year after 1785, on the 4th of July, Patriotic Exercises were held to honor the work of those who founded our nation.
 Rev. Wight himself was the Patriotic Speaker at the Patriotic Exercises for over 40 years.
 Each year, Bristol begins its famous parade with the Patriotic Exercises, which is why Bristol can claim the oldest 4th of July Celebration in America.